scholarslab/scholarslab.github.io/collections/_people/grant-kim.md

 roles:
 - Makerspace Technologist, 2018-2019
 ---
-Grant Kim is a Makerspace Technologist.
+Grant Kim was a Makerspace Technologist 2018-2019.